Toyota Corolla (E100): North America

 In North America, the Corolla was new for the 1993 model year.
-It had different headlights (independent high/low beams), grille, bumpers (extended) and trunk garnish for the Base and DX Sedans.
-The base model came with the 1.6 litre 4A-FE 2nd-generation engine with straighter intake-tracts in the head.
-The DX, LE and wagon came with the 1.8 litre 7A-FE.
+It had different headlights (independent high/low beams), grille, bumpers (extended) and boot garnish for the Base and DX Sedans.
+The Base and DX Sedans came with grey boot garnish, while the LE has the same amber/red which are the same colours as the rear combination lamps.
+The base model came with the 2nd-generation 1.6-litre 4A-FE engine with straighter intake-tracts in the head.
+The DX, LE and wagon came with the 1.8-litre 7A-FE.
 The 1993 and 1994 versions of the 7A-FE engine were rated at 115 hp, later versions were rated at 105 hp mainly due to differences of the intake shape.
 Every model has fully independent suspension, front disk brakes and rear drum brakes.
-The LE (Luxury Edition) has sporty front seats and was available in the US with A/T only or available in Canada with either A/T or M/T. Sporty Corollas and 4WD Corollas were no longer offered or imported in this generation, with the Corolla Sport being replaced by the smaller Paseo.
+The LE (Luxury Edition) has sporty front seats and was available in the US with automatic transmission only or available in Canada with either automatic or manual gearbox.
+The sports coupe and All-Trac wagon were no longer offered or imported in this generation, with the Corolla coupe being replaced by the smaller Paseo.
 Some 1993 Corolla sedans sold were also produced in Japan, due to factory delays.
 All of the wagons were produced at the Takaoka plant in Japan.

-Minor changes occurred for the 1996 model year.
-Among these changes, the DX received bright red/clear tail lights and rear garnish, and new wheel covers.
-The Base model (and later the CE) came with restyled gray plastic trunk garnish.
+Facelift was given for the 1996 model year.
+The DX received bright red/clear tail-lights and rear garnish, and new wheel covers.
+The Base model (and later the CE) came with restyled gray plastic boot garnish.
+The LE was discontinued.

 In 1997, the DX wagon was dropped, but a special CE (Classic Edition) sedan was offered and it incorporated a number of popular features in one value-priced package.
 Among the standard equipment were the options for power windows and locks, A/C, power steering, a four-speaker stereo, manual remote mirrors and special floor mats and exterior badging.
 All models received additional side-impact protection to meet new federal standards.
 And for the first time, during 1997, all the Corollas sold in the United States were built in North America at the NUMMI plant in Fremont, California and the TMMC plant in Canada.
 By the end of the 1997 model year, the Corolla had become the best-selling nameplate in automotive history, overtaking the Volkswagen Beetle.
-Official Toyota accessories available as either factory upgrades or dealer-/port-installed options include: power sunroof (DX only), aluminum alloy wheels (DX only), front end mask, rear spoiler, mudguards, keyless entry and/or security system, passive alarm system, floor mats, wood dash accents, and a Gold emblem package (DX only).
+Official Toyota accessories available as either factory upgrades or dealer-/port-installed options include: power sunroof (DX only), aluminium alloy wheels (DX only), front end mask, rear spoiler, mudguards, keyless entry and/or security system, passive alarm system, floor mats, wood dash accents, and a Gold emblem package (DX only).